 Research to Date

 We bioengineer three-dimensional (3D) skeletal muscle, using human derived muscle cells grown from muscle biopsies as well as from muscle cell lines.
 Importantly, we conducted the first research internationally to model ageing in these lab grown ‘mini-muscles’ and contributed to work that produced the first healthy human ‘mini-muscles’ in self-assembling bioengineered systems, resulting in high tier publications in Aging Cell (IF, 7.6, Click for PDF) and Biomaterials ( IF, 8.8, Link).
 Furthermore, in collaboration with Professor Mark Lewis and Dr. Neil Martin (Loughborough University) we have published work on the role of mechanical loading (mimicking aspects of exercise) in these bioengineered muscle systems (Player et al., 2014, link).
+Most recently Daniel Turner (Post Doctoral fellow) in the Sharples Muscle Lab published in Journal of Cellular Physiology determining mechanical loading in bioengineered muscle in-vitro recapitulates gene expression signatures similar to that observed after resistance exercise in humans in-vivo (Turner et al., 2021, Link, PDF).

 Figure above: A Skeletal muscle cells in standard monolayer cultures by light microscopy and; B fluorescent microscopy (green – actin).
 A & B Show myotube formation is swirling in monolayer due to no uniaxial tension or three-dimensional (3D) matrix in these cultures.
 C Macroscopic image of our bioengineered skeletal muscle.
 D Light microscope image of our bioengineered muscle and E fluorescent image of myotubes in our bioengineered muscle (red – desmin, blue -nuclei).
 D & E Show that myotubes align in parallel within a 3D biological scaffold when put under uniaxial tension from the engineered culture system.
 All images are unpublished from the Sharples Muscle Lab.
 Daniel Turner took the images of the bioengineered muscle.